-I like this chart because it’s quite dilemmatic: a team that faces this kind of insight will have to decide what area should be tackled next in order to improve time to market.
-Although deployment seems the obvious candidate, there might be quick wins in areas like the approval time that are taking the valley of the chart.
+I like this chart because it’s quite a dilemma: a team that faces this kind of insight will have to decide which area should be tackled next in order to improve time to market.
+Although deployment seems the obvious candidate, there might be quick wins in areas, like the approval time, that are taking the valley of the chart.

 Download the spreadsheet below to get a full template with all the calculations you need to audit transition times in your Jira instance!